Fees & Regulations

 DEC Regional offices, Town and County clerks, many bait and tackle shops, local sporting goods stores and some State campsites sell licenses, and those that do not can usually direct you to a license agent.

-Save time and effort by purchasing licenses online through DEC's Automated Licensing System (DECALS), by phone by calling 1-86-NY-DECALS, or by mail by sending payment and a completed license application to Verizon, PO Box 36985, Phoenix, AZ 85067 – 6985.
+Save time and effort by purchasing licenses online through DEC's Automated Licensing System (DECALS), by phone by calling 1-86-NY-DECALS (1-866-933-2257), or by mailing your payment and completed license application to Verizon, PO Box 36985, Phoenix, AZ 85067 – 6985.
 Visa and MasterCard accepted.
-The online purchasing system, license applications and further information can be found at www.dec.ny.gov/permits/6101.html.
-Resident license buyers also must have a NYS drivers license, learners permit or non-drivers ID.
+The online purchasing system, license applications and further information are available on the NYS Dept. of Environmental Conservation's website.

 How Much Does it Cost?